JayNg96/IDAssignment2/README.md

 # My Portfolio
-I have built a responsive website that will showcase all of Rick and Morty character's information.
+I have built a responsive website that will showcase all of Digimon's data using Javascript to fetch data from API.
 This website is user friendly and is compatible with mobile device of any size.

 # The purpose of this Portfolio Site.
 tbd